Patsy Clark, Mining Magnate & the Haunted Clark Mansion

 Anaconda Copper Mine Butte Montana

-Watchful of opportunity, he went to Spokane, Washington in 1887 and opened up the Poor Man Mine in the Coeur d’Alene District.
+Watchful of opportunity, he went to Spokane, Washington, in 1887 and opened the Poor Man Mine in the Coeur d’Alene District.
 He was part owner of this mine and acted as general manager.
-Later he operated at Rossland, British Columbia, Canada where he opened the War Eagle Mine in association with two men by the names of Finch and Campbell.
-The Republic Mine in Ferry County, Washington was also opened by Clark in 1896.
+Later, he operated at Rossland, British Columbia, Canada, where he opened the War Eagle Mine with two men named Finch and Campbell.
+The Republic Mine in Ferry County, Washington, was also opened by Clark in 1896.

-In 1889, his mansion, as well as several others, burned in the Great Fire of Spokane.
+In 1889, his mansion and several others burned in the Great Fire of Spokane.
 But, having already made a fortune by this time, he hired architect Kirkland Cutter to design an even better one.

-He sent Cutter abroad to gather inspiration and furnishings, and when the massive 12,000 foot home was completed in 1898, it was the talk of the town, if not the entire west coast.
+He sent Cutter abroad to gather inspiration and furnishings, and when the massive 12,000-foot home was completed in 1898, it was the talk of the town, if not the entire west coast.
 The 3 ½ story extravaganza, suggesting Spanish and Moorish influences, included rounded corner towers and arched loggias.
-The exterior sandstone was imported from Italy and the brick was made in St. LouisMissouri.
-The interior included custom made Tiffany lamps and chandeliers made in New York, onyx fireplaces, 14-foot stained glass windows, golden lined chairs, silk curtains, and a grandfather clock that was said to have cost $17,000.
-Behind the mansion was the combination of carriage house and stable.
+The exterior sandstone was imported from Italy, and the brick was made in St. LouisMissouri.
+The interior included custom-made Tiffany lamps and chandeliers made in New York, onyx fireplaces, 14-foot stained glass windows, golden lined chairs, silk curtains, and a grandfather clock that was said to have cost $17,000.
+Behind the mansion was a combination of a carriage house and a stable.
 Sparing no expense, the mansion and its furnishing cost $13,000,000.

 Patsy and his wife continued to live in their extravagant mansion until Patrick died in 1915.
 Mary eventually moved into an adjacent apartment building to keep watch over the mansion.
 She died in 1926.
-Their mansion was then sold to an investor by the name of Eugene Enloe.
-Passing through a series of hands over the years, the mansion began to deteriorate and by the 1970s, it barely escaped demolition.
+Their mansion was then sold to an investor named Eugene Enloe.
+Passing through a series of hands over the years, the mansion began to deteriorate, and by the 1970s, it had barely escaped demolition.

 Though the owners at the time knew they could sell its furnishings for more than they had paid for the property, they worked with the city for a zoning exemption to allow converting the beautiful old mansion to a restaurant.
-The city agreed and the mansion was soon opened as the Francis Lester Inn, a restaurant and reception/event establishment, which operated until 1982.
-It then sold again, was restored and re-opened as a high-class restaurant known as Patsy Clark’s Restaurant.
-After operating for 20 years, it also closed and the building was sold again.
+The city agreed, and the mansion was soon opened as the Francis Lester Inn, a restaurant and reception/event establishment that operated until 1982.
+It was then sold again, restored, and re-opened as a high-class restaurant known as Patsy Clark’s Restaurant.
+After operating for 20 years, it also closed, and the building was sold again.
 It was then purchased by the law firm of Eyman, Allison, Hunter, and Jones, who restored the building to its former glory.
-The mansion was put up for sale again in late 2019, and was purchased by a Spokane investor group, Patsy Clark LLC, committed to preserving and further restoring the property.
-Steve DeWalt, a member of the investor group, said “Our goal is to continue protecting and preserving this property and to explore a variety of ways to enable the public to more fully experience and appreciate this unmistakable landmark.”
+The mansion was put up for sale again in late 2019 and was purchased by a Spokane investor group, Patsy Clark LLC, committed to preserving and further restoring the property.
+Steve DeWalt, an investor group member, said, “Our goal is to continue protecting and preserving this property and to explore a variety of ways to enable the public to experience and appreciate this unmistakable landmark more fully.”

 Hauntings:

-Though certainly not one of the most haunted places in Washington, and not known for being the site of any tragedies, the Patrick Clark Mansion is nonetheless, said to be haunted.
-Nothing is known about what or who is said to allegedly haunt this beautiful building; but, this writer would not at all be surprised if it’s not Patsy Clark himself and/or his family; who may have very well have been disturbed by the fact that the elegant home was once slated for demolition.
+Though certainly not one of the most haunted places in Washington and not known for being the site of any tragedies, the Patrick Clark Mansion is, nonetheless, said to be haunted.
+Nothing is known about what or who is said to allegedly haunt this beautiful building, but this writer would not at all be surprised if it’s not Patsy Clark himself and his family, who may have very well been disturbed by the fact that the elegant home was once slated for demolition.

-The rumors of hauntings began at about the time the mansion became a restaurant and the stories tell of three entities that are said to lurk within the old wine cellar in the basement.
-Said to be playful spirits, they have had a reputation of making restaurant employees the brunt of their antics.
+The rumors of hauntings began when the mansion became a restaurant, and the stories tell of three entities that are said to lurk within the old wine cellar in the basement.
+Said to be playful spirits, they have had a reputation for making restaurant employees the brunt of their antics.
 Tales reported they have enjoyed playing practical jokes on employees, such as tossing wine bottles and other articles across the room.
-Former employees also reported hearing voices of unseen people as well as feelings of not being alone when they were sent to the basement for wine.
+Former employees also reported hearing the voices of unseen people and feeling like they were not alone when they were sent to the basement for wine.
 Others reported cold spots and drafts.
 In fact, for a time, the antics were so common that many employees dreaded going to the basement.

-It is unknown whether these playful spirits continue to lurk within the cellar today.
-Renovations and restorations of old mansions have been known to activate entities, as well as eliminating them.
+Whether these playful spirits continue to lurk within the cellar today is unknown.
+Renovations and restorations of old mansions have been known to activate entities and eliminate them.

 Also see: